The Brocket Babies

 Home | Babies | Mothers | Staff | Gifts | Stories | Information | Brocket Hall | Photos | Press | About Us

-8,338 Brocket Babies were born within the safety of the walls of Brocket Hall, and in the peace of the countryside, over several years of running the Brocket Babies website we have been able to establish contact with over 1,000 of those Brocket Babies spread over 25+ countries around the world.
+8,338 Brocket Babies were born within the safety of the walls of Brocket Hall, and in the peace of the countryside, over several years of running the Brocket Babies website we have been able to establish contact with many of those Brocket Babies spread over more than 30 countries around the world.
 We have also been able to put babies in contact with each other and in some cases have been able to sensitively reconnect some family members.

 Brocket Hall was used by the City of London Maternity Hospital before and after the destruction of the in patient section of that hospital in London EC1 by enemy action.